 This 2012 Top 100 District Administration Reader’s Choice award-winning book from Just ASK helps teachers move students toward mastery of the Common Core State Standards and demonstrate their own skillfulness with the teacher performance criteria that focus on student engagement.
 It features over 60 ways to ensure that students are interacting with the concepts, processes, and information in the Common Core State Standards in ways that promote rigor, relevance, and retention.
 Tools and templates for this text are available online.
 Learn more.

 Paula Rutherford and several Just ASK consultants pooled their experience and expertise to write Creating a Culture for Learning: Your Guide to PLCs and More.
-Just ASK consultants contributing to the book include Theresa West, a highly successful principal who turned around two schools within a five-year period, Sherri Stephens-Carter, a former executive director of assessment and evaluation, Julie McVicker who has experience directing Title I programs and supervising underperforming schools, Bruce Oliver, a sixteen-year middle school principal and author of the e-newsletter Just for the ASKing!, Brenda Kaylor, a highly acclaimed professional developer and change agent, and Heather Clayton, author of the Just ASK e-newsletter Making the Common Core Come Alive! and current principal of a high performing elementary school.
+Just ASK consultants contributing to the book include Theresa West, a highly successful principal who turned around two schools within a five-year period, Sherri Stephens-Carter, a former executive director of assessment and evaluation, Julie McVicker who has experience directing Title I programs and supervising underperforming schools, Bruce Oliver, a sixteen-year middle school principal and author of the e-newsletter Just for the ASKing!, Brenda Kaylor, a highly acclaimed professional developer and change agent, and Heather Clayton, author of the Just ASK e-newsletter Making the Standards Alive! and current principal of a high performing elementary school.

 This book is based on the belief that all schools must create cultures that promote professional growth in order to succeed in their commitment to the achievement of high standards by all students.
 It includes self-assessments, reviews of the literature, numerous practitioner examples, and tools and templates to answer these questions: